freesiagaul/2024_IBM_Quantum_Challenge_Solutions/README.md

 # 2024 IBM Quantum Challenge Solutions
 Worked solutions for all graded components of the 2024 IBM Quantum Challenge run on Qiskit 1.0 (excludes bonus lab and initialization Lab 0.)

-UPDATE: Official solutions are out now; These are legacy sols. for those who were curious prior to their publishing :)
+UPDATE: Official solutions are out now; These are legacy solutions for those who were curious prior to their publishing, but they may offer a different approach. :)

 ### Summary
 These sets of labs are intended to do over 10 days.
 They were designed to teach people about the updates that came out with Qiskit 1.0.